sigttou/SMMpy/README.md

 `address.pem`

 ### Tracker
-This just fetches info and creates the key files
+This just fetches info and creates the key files (merged into server)

 ## Requirements
 ```